FAQ (For Exchange Students)

 If you wish to earn credits from the International Summer School subjects, please contact the appropriate academic authorities of your home university in advance.
 You are strongly advised to do this before applying for the International Summer School.
 Each subject carries three PolyU credits.

 You are required to submit an application for subject withdrawal together with the approval sought from the subject lecturer(s) concerned to the International Summer School via email to email@example.com BEFORE the second last class.
-An administration fee of HKD110 will be charged.
 The withdrawn subject will still be reported in your Assessment Result Notification and Transcript of Studies although it will not be counted in GPA calculation.

 Yes, students shall attend all classes and an examination and fulfill the assessment requirements as stipulated as required by the subject.